zackforbing/ruby-submissions/1507/03-chisel.markdown

 ### Notes

+* Program Works
+* No extensions
+* Some refactoring for clearity
+* needs File IO class
+* things in fileio.rb should be in chisel.rb

 ### Scores

-* Fundamental Ruby & Style:
+* Fundamental Ruby & Style: 3
-* Test-Driven Development:
+* Test-Driven Development: 3
-* Functionality:
+* Functionality: 3
-* Breaking Logic into Components:
+* Breaking Logic into Components: 3